MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P01-Index-Reviews/content.md

 # Extra Challenge

-Can you make changes to your `projects` array in `app.js` and see it reflected in your `projects-index` template?
+Can you make changes to your `reviews` array in `app.js` and see it reflected in your `reviews-index` template?